Providing support For Cybercrime Victims

 With Cybercrime attacks being hard to describe even for experienced users, The Cyber Helpline needed an automated service that would provide effective assistance through simple conversations and graceful handover to experts where it fails to reliably identify the attack.

 The solution allows the user to write freely, letting them explain in their own language what has happened.
-OpenDialog’s reasoning engine then uses NLP and Machine Learning services from Microsoft Luis to undertake syntax & entity analysis to assist with the interpretation, categorisation and diagnose of the attack.
+OpenDialog’s reasoning engine then uses NLP and Machine Learning services to undertake syntax & entity analysis to assist with the interpretation, categorisation and diagnosis of the attack.

 After submitting their issue, the system provides the user with details on the most likely attack and next steps in protection.
 If the first diagnosis is not correct, the system then offers the next most likely cause and learns from this data.